zio/zio/microsite/src/main/tut/datatypes/queue.md

 } yield ()
 ```

-When using a back-pressured queue, offer might be suspended if the queue is full: you can use `fork` to wait in a different fiber.
+When using a back-pressured queue, offer might suspend if the queue is full: you can use `fork` to wait in a different fiber.

 ```tut:silent
 val res: IO[Nothing, Unit] = for {
   queue <- Queue.bounded[Int](1)